65xx/gsplus/README.md

 # GS+, modded to provide access to emulated memory
-stacksmith: Memory is available as an 8.25MB shared block at $100000000.
-It is also backed by a file 'RAM.bin' stored in the current (startup) directory.
+stacksmith: Main memory is backed by an 8.25MB file called 'RAM.bin' in the startup directory.
+The file may be opened (as a shared file) by other applications, and allows them to examine and modify GS ram.
 Added benefit: upon crash, RAM.bin is a memory dump.

+TODO: memory is allocated at a fixed address $70000000 and should be accessible as shared memory, but I am having trouble with that.

 An Apple IIgs emulator based on KEGS